HeroJourneyClub/hasura-allow-list-manager/README.md

 - `-f | --force-replace` Replace change queries, not prompt and asking for continue
 - `-i | --allow-instrospection` Send the Introspection query with your queries
 - `-r | --reset` Delete all allow lists before running insert
 - `-v | --version <version>` Version queries instead of replacing them.
-Incompatible with -f.
+Incompatible with -f

 ### Examples